MaximilianKoestler/rust-coding-test/README.md

 In total, this design decision requires the host system to provide enough RAM for 4,294,967,296 transactions and 65,536 accounts for the worst-case scenario.
-How this translates to a size in GB depends on the exact representation of the data in memory, so this will need to be clarified later.

 ### Only Deposits Can be Disputed